-Ladies, in this, the second blog post in our series exploring our true identity, let’s look at whether you’re walking around with a mistaken identity.
+Ladies, in our series exploring our true identity, let’s look at whether you’re walking around with a mistaken identity.

 How Do You See You?